Red alert, in June 2020!!!

 - A good handful fresh basil, chopped fine

 - Chunk of feta cheese (enough to crumble over the bottom surface of your dish)

 Mix all ingredients except feta.
 Let it sit awhile if you can to combine flavors.
 Crumble feta in the bottom of a shallow baking dish.
+Pour tomato mixture over the feta, in an even(ish) layer.
 Bake uncovered at 350 for 20 minutes.
 Top with shaved Parmesan if desired.
 Serve on top of bruschetta toasts (ideally made from easiest french bread ever).